paulrobertlloyd/paulrobertlloyd-v4/src/projects/24_ways/index.md

 Keen to exploit the very idea of 24 ways – different articles, written by different authors, published over twenty-four days for almost nearly a decade – I created a palette based on the publication's signature red, that subtly changes over time based on both day and year variables.

-{% render 'screenshots' with screenshots.mobile
+{% render 'gallery' with screenshots.mobile
   caption: 'The site benefited from a mobile-first design approach.'
   alignment: 'bleed'
   imagePreset: 'supporting'